 Set yourself a reasonable schedule.
 Do you have enough content and time to record five episodes a week, or do you want to stick to one every week?

 Figure that out in the beginning so you can pace yourself correctly and give your listeners some consistency.

 Before you launch, have a few episodes ready so your listeners can immediately hear more of what they like and get a good sense of who you are and what you’re about.

-With RSS podcast hosting, you can be up and running in as little as three minutes.
+With RSS Podcasting, you can create an rss feed for your podcast and be up and running in as little as three minutes.
 We make the technology side of things as easy as can be, and your podcasting options are fully customizable.